Thinking about going to college, but still not sure if it’s right for you? Read on for some information and advice we hope will help you to decide.

-National Certificates (NC) and National Qualifications (NQ) – normally one-year courses, entry qualifications vary from no formal qualifications to five subjects at National 5.
+National Certificates (NC) and National Qualifications (NQ) (SCQF Levels 4-6) – normally one-year courses, entry qualifications vary from no formal qualifications to five subjects at National 5.

-Scottish Vocational Qualifications (SVQs) – work-based qualifications available from Levels 1 to 5, entry qualifications vary depending on the subject studied and the level of SVQ.
+Scottish Vocational Qualifications (SVQs) (SCQF Levels 4-11) – work-based qualifications, entry qualifications vary depending on the subject studied and the level of SVQ.

-Higher National Certificates (HNC) – normally one-year courses, entry qualifications usually vary from 1 - 2 Highers, or a relevant NC/NQ.
+Higher National Certificates (HNC) (SCQF Level 7) – normally one-year courses, entry qualifications usually vary from 1-2 Highers, or a relevant NC/NQ.
 It’s possible to progress from an HNC to the first or second year of a degree.

-Higher National Diplomas (HND) – normally two-year courses, entry qualifications are usually 2 - 3 Highers and a group of National 5 subjects or a relevant HNC.
+Higher National Diplomas (HND) (SCQF Level 8) – normally two-year courses, entry qualifications are usually 2-3 Highers and a group of National 5 subjects or a relevant HNC.
 It’s possible to move from an HND to the second or third year of a degree.

-Degrees – normally three or four-year courses, although some take longer, entry qualifications are usually 4 - 5 Highers or a relevant HND.
+Degrees (SCQF Level 9-10) – normally three or four-year courses, although some take longer, entry qualifications are usually 4-5 Highers or a relevant HND.
 Many colleges now offer degree-level courses in partnership with universities.

 It’s important to check the entry level of any courses you are interested in.
 Can you meet the entry requirements?
 Do you, or will you, have the specific subjects the course requires?